tigoCaval/chatterbot/README.md

  ### Configuration

- To configure the database connection using this modeling example [click here](https://github.com/tigoCaval/crud/blob/main/doc/doc-en.md) (project tigoCaval/crud).
+ - To configure the database connection using this modeling example [click here](https://github.com/tigoCaval/crud/blob/main/doc/doc-en.md) (project tigoCaval/crud).
+ - It is necessary to create the data tables according to this database modeling.

 ## Contributors
  - [Tiago A C Pereira](https://github.com/tigoCaval)